 The supplementation of fluoride in the diet of a healthy breastfed infant is no longer recommended by the AAP.
 Evidence supports the contention that there is adequate fluoride in human milk, and fluorosis from excessive amounts is a concern.

-The American Academy of Pediatrics recommends that fluoride supplements only be given after 6 months, and only to children at high risk for developing cavities and whose primary water source is deficient in fluoride.
+The American Academy of Pediatrics recommends that fluoride supplements only be given after 6 months, and only to children whose primary water source is deficient in fluoride.

 Many city water systems add fluoride to the water.
 If you use well water or bottled water, it’s unlikely that fluoride has been added to your water, but it may still be there.
 Fluoride occurs naturally in most water, so you really need to know how much fluoride is in your water before you decide whether to supplement.

 How do you find out how much fluoride is in your drinking water?

 - If you use city water, call your local water department to find out.

 - If you use bottled water, call the bottling company.

 - If you use well water, you can ask your local water department about having your water tested for fluoride – fluoride analysis isn’t very expensive.